Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Explanation: In the above code, the algorithm uses the modulus operator % to check if the value of n is divisible by 2.
 If the remainder of the division operation is 0, then n is even, and the program will execute the code in the first if statement.
 If the remainder is 1, then n is odd, and the program will execute the code in the else statement.

-Method 2: C program to find odd or even using a bitwise operator
+Method 2: Even or odd program in C using a bitwise operator

 Below is the code and explanation of the algorithm to check even and odd number using the bitwise operator in C.